 Rhino horn is made out of keratin, which is what our fingernails and hair is made out of it and it has no proven medicinal value.

 The Southern White Rhinoceros is predominantly found in South Africa.
-It is the largest of the five species of rhinoceros and is also known as the ‘square-lipped rhinoceros’ because of its wide, straight upper lip that enables it to graze.
-It is seldom aggressive and is the most sociable of the five species.
+It is the largest of the five rhino species and is also known as the ‘square-lipped rhinoceros’ because of its wide, straight upper lip that enables it to graze.
+It is seldom aggressive and is the most sociable of the five rhino species.
 Bulls are more vocal, making snorting, bellowing and trumpeting sounds.

 - A rhinoceros has three toes on each foot